MaybeSacred/cs4911-Game-of-Dragons/README.md

 Where to Find Documentation

-1.Code is Documented within the source files

-2. Documentation for 3D modeling is found below
+1.Code is Documented within the source files 2.Documentation for 3D modeling is found below

 //=============================== 3D modeling==================================